eorland/ts_generator/README.md

 ## Background

 If you know the clothing company [Taylor Stitch](https://www.taylorstitch.com/), then some first thoughts about them might include distinct product photography, a connection to California, and some really unique fabrics -- at least that what's I tend to think of.
-After a while I also started to notice a very consistent set of product names and a quite recognizable writing style used for their marketing.
+After a while I also started to notice a very consistent set of product names and a pretty recognizable writing style used for their marketing.
 Taking all of this in, I wondered if I could train a NLP model to write product descriptions for real or made up Taylor Stitch product names.

 Take this real product description as an example: